Ghaath (2023 film): Reception

 William Stottor of Loud and Clear rated the film 3.5 stars out of 5 and wrote, "Ninawe’s screenplay is generally well-structured, although it takes too much time for these characters to finally converge."
 Writing about the climax he stated, "it is executed in swift, unerring fashion."
 Stottor then said, "This holds the film back from a true whiplash moment to compound the terror of war, but the underlying currents of despair and death still run strong."
 Lida Bach of movie break rated the film 6.5 stars out of 10 and wrote, "In pale light and desaturated colors, Chhatrapal Ninawe draws a triptych of unscrupulous depravity that, despite bloody accents, places more value on psychological precision than action."
 Concluding Bach said, "Subtle symbolism and twists used sparingly, but effectively, increase the smoldering tension of the crime thriller gem played with naturalistic sobriety."

+Meenkashi Shedde wrote in Mid day "Indian cinema, especially the parallel cinema movement that peaked in the 1970s and ’80s, has a long history of films dealing with indigenous people, scheduled castes and tribes.
+These include Satyajit Ray’s Sadgati, Govind Nihalani's Aakrosh and Hazaar Chaurasi ki Maa, Mrinal Sen’s Mrigayaa, and his trilogy Interview, Calcutta 71 and Padatik (Bengali) that comment on the Naxalite movement; Goutam Ghose’s Paar and Buddhadeb Dasgupta’s Charachar, to more recent films like Lijo Jose Pellissery’s Churuli (Malayalam).
+But Ghaath is an original voice: the Nagpur-based Ninawe is from the Halba-Koshti indigenous community himself, and so offers us an ‘insider’s’ viewpoint on the community."

+Sadia Khalid Reeti of German daily Tagesspiegel wrote "It's a jungle far removed from the fictional plains of Kipling.
+Even Bagheera couldn't protect these unfortunate man-cubs caught between the battle of ideologies.
+Characters from both sides are pathologically cruel, executing friends in the blink of an eye, without flinching, in the name of greater good or revenge or simply because their purpose has been served and they know too much to be trusted.
+We, however, never learn why they are fighting; what is at the root of this ideology that sets them apart, justifies all these killings in their minds."
+Prathap Nair wrote "The result is a gripping two-hour long tour de force in which the basic human instinct of survival trumps moral or ethical conundrums.
+As the state machinery languorously labours on, justice in the jungle is often accompanied by brutality.
+Added to that, sometimes even the jungle as a force of nature metes out justice on its own.
+Using Ghaath, Ninawe dissects all these themes alongside the perils of lawlessness in guerilla warfare and how it crosses with the plights of ordinary indigenous lives."